-• Forest land:
+Forest land:

-Corresponds to CCMP Type 1 and 2 activities that remove GHGs or reduce (GHG emissions avoidance) GHG emissions by sources in forested areas.
+Corresponds to CCMP Type 1 and 2 activities (GHG emissions avoidance), removing GHG or reducing GHG emissions by sources in forested areas.
 Projects focused on reforestation, forest restoration or REDD+ may be developed.

-• Agricultural land:
+Agricultural land:

-Corresponds to CCMP Type 1 and 2 activities that remove GHGs or reduce (including fuel or feedstock switching, avoidance of GHG emissions) GHG emissions by sources in agricultural areas.
+Corresponds to CCMP Type 1 and 2 activities (including fuel or feedstock switching, avoidance of GHG emissions), removing GHG or reducing GHG emissions by sources in agricultural areas.